 On the May 12th episode I spoke about Donald Trump, Pepe the Frog and Meme Magick, but I wanted to take a deeper look at it in this analysis so we can all understand the full implications of what is going on here…

-Check out the video for this analysis on the IlluminatiWatcher1 YouTube channel:
+Check out the video for this analysis:

 Pepe and Kek